OpenNebula/docs/source/user/virtual_resource_management/img_guide.rst

 This a simple example on how to specify images as virtual machine disks.
 Please visit the :ref:`virtual machine user guide <vm_guide>` and the :ref:`virtual machine template <template>` documentation for a more thorough explanation.

-Assuming you have an OS image called “Ubuntu desktop” with ID 1, you can use it in your :ref:`virtual machine template <template>` as a DISK.
+Assuming you have an OS image called *Ubuntu desktop* with ID 1, you can use it in your :ref:`virtual machine template <template>` as a DISK.
 When this machine is deployed, the first disk will be taken from the image repository.

 Images can be referred in a DISK in two different ways: